-The thing about these emails is that they are almost always never true.
+The thing about mass-forwarded right-wing emails is that they are almost always never true.
 They're like the headlines in the supermarket tabloid Weekly World News.
 There might be a grain of truth.
 But the basic theme, the ultimate point, is a lie.

 [Now liberals forward some lies too, but not as much.
 Certainly not as much since people stopped forwarding that damned "Save Sesame Street" email five years ago.]